timoschnepf/web-scraping-toolbox/README.md

-# web-scraping-toolbox
+# web scraping building blocks
-Building blocks for web-scraping in python3.6
+Building blocks for a web-scraping script in python3.6

-This is not a running script but building blocks to set up your own web-scraper in python3.6
+This is not a running python-script but building blocks to set up your own web-scraper in python3.6

 It contains the following: